isomerpages/moe-aes/_useful-resources/Direct School Admission (DSA).md

 specialised training such as Goalkeeper Strength and Fitness as well as Sports Science training, with an emphasis on character development.</p>
 <p>AES Football boys’ teams compete actively at the National School Games
 (NSG) competitions.
-This year, our ‘B’ Division Boys team competes in League 5 and ‘C’ Division Boys team competes in League 1.
 With a dedicated team of 5 teacher facilitators overseeing the weekly training sessions, the team adopts a developmental approach towards football development in our players.</p>
 <p>The Football programme at AES aims to instill in our players the following
 outcomes:</p>
 <p>• Good sportsmanship - AssumptionKnights who honour the rules of the game